kolosek-com/kolosek-react-5-days/src/task.md

-Todays' task is to implement what is visually described in src/task-mockup.png file.
+Task today is to implement what is visually described in src/task-mockup.png file.

 It should be a single page application to list, add, search, edit and delete documents.